 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-Due to the significant government changes in February 2020, the new government is evaluating the needs of the military and is assessing military personnel and previously tendered procurement and projects.
-Romanian government declared the defense industry is undergoing changes so Romarm will become a separate company, with all the other subsidiaries free to work.
+Due to changes in government in February 2020, the new government is evaluating the needs of the military and is assessing military personnel and previously tendered procurement and projects.

 - Tracked and Wheeled-Armored Vehicles;